leon-thomm/ryvencore-qt/docs/api.md

 Returns a reference to the `InfoMsgs` class for printing only if info messages are enabled.

-`all_nodes() -> list`
+`all_node_objects() -> list`

 Returns a list of all Node **instances** (objects) from all flows of the session's scripts.

-`set_stylesheet(s: str)`

-Sets the session's global stylesheet which can be accessed by nodes and their widgets.

 ## [class] `InfoMsgs`

-The `InfoMsgs` class just provides a convenient way to print, such that the additional info is disabled by default but can be enabled for troubleshooting.
+The `InfoMsgs` class just provides a simple way to print such that the additional info is disabled by default but can be enabled for troubleshooting.

 ### Methods